WGBH-MLA/AAPB2/app/views/exhibits/eotp/5-interview-subjects.md

 The purpose of grouping the interviews this way is threefold.
 First, this part of the exhibit aims to helps users find the interviews that are most relevant to their interests.
 For example, a researcher looking for information on members of a specific organization, like SNCC, can do so by visiting section iii: Organizational Activists.

 Second, it highlights the activism of those whose contributions to the movement civil rights histories sometimes overlook.
-These include women of the southern civil rights era, as well as “local people”—that is, the individuals who made history through their participation in protests, boycotts, and marches, but whose stories remain largely unknown.
+These include women of the southern civil rights era, as well as "local people" — that is, the individuals who made history through their participation in protests, boycotts, and marches, but whose stories remain largely unknown.

 Finally, this part of Freedom Song seeks to add texture and depth to the history of the movement *Eyes I* tells.
 Although *Eyes on the Prize* still anchors this part of the exhibit, Freedom Song covers some subjects that are not included in *Eyes I*, but are discussed in interviews.
 Having access to the unedited interviews allows us to explore ideas, arguments, and events in civil rights history that the filmmakers—constrained by time limitations, funding shortfalls, and the demands of documentary television—chose not to address.